3.2.40. Landsat reflectance calculation

 • Landsat 4 (TM)

-Launch tool: https://toolbox.nextgis.com/operation/landsat_to_reflectance
+Launch the tool: https://toolbox.nextgis.com/t/landsat_to_reflectance